official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-1.md

 including the “vital need” for progress on the MEPP.[^161] The US response had been “encouraging”, except on the MEPP.

-[^161] Minute Manning to Prime Minister, 6 December 2001, ‘Meeting with Condi Rice: Iraq and Phase 2’.
+[^161]: Minute Manning to Prime Minister, 6 December 2001, ‘Meeting with Condi Rice: Iraq and Phase 2’.

 370

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

 352. On Iraq, Sir David reported that the US was conducting a full review of the options.
 The US had been reviewing the possibilities before 9/11, but the attacks had given the